MicrosoftDocs/azure-dev-docs/articles/python/cloud-azure-terminology.md

 ## Resource

 A **resource** is the general name of any specific allocation of capabilities within an Azure data center.
-A resource could be a virtual machine, a virtual network, various levels of storage, a machine learning model, an IoT ingestion hub, and so on.
+A resource could be a virtual machine, a virtual network, various levels of storage, a database, a machine learning model, an IoT ingestion hub, and so on.

 Because a resource allocates real computing capabilities, each resource potentially has an ongoing cost depending on the level of performance you need.
 For development and testing, many resource can be created with a free cost tier.
 For more information, see the [Pricing calculator](https://azure.microsoft.com/pricing/calculator/).